Skiathos Sporades, Greece Travel Guide

 European Emergency: 112.
 Ambulance: 166.
 Police: 100.
 Emergency Fire services: 199.
 Coast Patrol: 108.

-Skiathos has low crime rates, a welcoming atmosphere for tourists.
+Skiathos has low crime rates, a friendly vibe for tourists.
 Natural disaster risks are also present.

 Travel insurance is recommended for all travelers.
 A good policy has specific coverages.

-Medical emergencies, emergency medical evacuation, trip disruption coverage, lost/stolen luggage, personal liability.
+Medical emergencies, medical evacuation in an emergency, trip disruption coverage, lost/stolen luggage, personal liability.

 Inform family/friends of itinerary.
-Know how to contact your country's embassy or consulate (most in Athens).
+Know how to contact your country's embassy or consulate (most in The greek capital).